serverless-guru/templates/sls-webpack/03_refactoringToWebpack/README.md

 handler folder much easier

 ## When to use Private NPM Modules
-Private NPM modules are great for sharing business logic amount many services.
-Business logic usually is not very big.
-For reference, a 300 line node js file is roughly 10kb.
-Although they are not big, they represent a lot of work and a lot of thinking and testing.
-To keep our services clean and to keep developers from recreating the wheel and spending lots of time building the same thing, it is great to instead create private NPM modules that the organization can share and reuse in services.
+NPM modules are great for sharing utils and reusable business logic.
+Often these npm modules are

 Some important notes about NPM modules
-- You can have as many as you want
+- You can include as many as you like in a package.json file
 - The code in an NPM modules is included when packaging your Lambda Function Artifact

 ## When to use Lambda Layers